OK-ura/Transcription-Api/README.md

 Demo Page: https://ok-ura.github.io/Transcription-Api/

-Transcription Api is a simple transcription Api made using Fastapi and Faster-Whisper.
-It expects the audio input to be a Base64 Webm string.
-After receveing the request the api will offload the task to a celery worker so the jobs can be processed ascychonously.
+Transcription Api is a simple transcription Api made using FastApi and Faster-Whisper.
+It expects a Base64 Webm string as an audio input.
+After receveing the request the Api will offload the task to a celery worker so transcriptions can be processed ascychonously.